Close

 misfire_studio/Shutterstock.com

 We’ll kick off with a quick definition.
-To be “chronically online” is just what it sounds like—this term refers to people who spend a lot of their time on the internet, people who are obsessed with online culture, can’t go more than a few hours without checking their social media profiles or email accounts, and feel that their lives are deeply connected to the internet.
+To be “chronically online” is just what it sounds like—this term refers to people with heavy Internet use, people who are obsessed with online culture, can’t go more than a short time without checking their social media profiles or email accounts, and feel that their lives are deeply connected to the internet.

-It’s a phrase that’s popular among young people, like Gen Z individuals, but it’s a condition that can affect folks of all ages.
-Anyone can be chronically online and fall victim to the trap of the internet, getting addicted to it and spending too much of their time online, so that it eventually affects their personality, their relationships, and even their career.
+It’s a phrase that’s popular among the young generation, but it’s a condition that can affect people of all ages.
+Anyone can be extremely online and fall victim to the trap of the internet, getting addicted to it and spending too much of their time online, so that it eventually affects their personality, their relationships, and even their career, to the point of being the only activity to consume their free time.

 Some Examples and Stats

-We live in a world where over 5.4 billion people have internet access, and around 30% of U.S. adults admit to being more or less “constantly online.”
-Among younger generations, the stats are even more damning, with half of Gen Z admitting to having a “double life” online and many claiming to prefer their online or virtual lives to their real ones.
+We live in a world where over 6 billion people have internet access, and around 40% of U.S. adults admit to being more or less “constantly online.”

-In a world where so many people own smartphones and internet access is so widespread and convenient, it’s easy for people to end up being chronically online.
-They can get addicted to social media apps, like Instagram and TikTok, or spend more time speaking with friends online than they do in the real world.
+In a world where so many people own smartphones and internet access is so widespread and convenient (and necessary for everything from reading the news to working on research), it’s easy for people to end up being extremely online.
+They can get addicted to social media platforms and apps, like Instagram and TikTok, or dedicate more time to speaking with friends online than they do in the real world.

 Who Exactly Is Using This Phrase?